Hovhannes Erznkatsi: Biography

-Literary Activity
+Literary activity

 Under the name of Hovhannes Pluz Yerznkatsi, many philosophical, natural scientific, cosmological, grammatical, interpretative, political, theological and other works have reached us, the number of which exceeds a hundred.
 The works that touch on philosophical, natural scientific and cosmological issues are valuable.
 Among them, the author not only accepts and defends the existence of the external world, but also emphasizes the necessity of its recognition.
 He considers wonder to be the basis of world perception and recognition, and the five human senses to be the means.

 If Yerznkatsi considered wonder to be the basis of recognition, then movement is the basis of life and existence.
 According to him, everything is always in motion and changeable. not only the phenomena of nature, but also the contradictions, inequalities and injustices that exist in social life, as well as birth and death, are the result of continuous movement and change.
-It is important to note that Yerznkatsi explains death scientifically, not by the absence of the soul, but by the decay of the body.
+Yerznkatsi explains death scientifically, not by the absence of the soul, but by the decay of the body.

 For educational purposes, he translated lines from the Iliad and the Odyssey into Armenian, as well as stories related to the biography and works of Homer.
 He also reverberated to the issues of art, explained musical concepts, characterized spiritual and secular music, the role of music in human life, etc.